 The British government has required cities to provide allotment plots for over 100 years, and many American city dwellers tended “victory gardens” during World War Two.
+But in recent years, cities from Dhaka to Doha to Detroit have discovered that urban farming is more valuable than ever.
 Ikea to introduce cute countertop hydroponic garden kit.
 The indoor gardening system with a Swedish accent will help you grow your own lettuce and herbs year round.

 Derek did a great round-up of plug-and-play home hydroponics systems a while back, but now IKEA is stepping into the fray with the KRYDDA/VÄXER series.
 (They just randomly string letters together for these names, right?)
 (Actually, a rudimentary search tells me that krydda translates to spice and vaxer to sprout.
 So, I'm going with SPICE/SPROUT here.
 This Berlin supermarket has a vertical micro-farm inside it.
 INFARM is bringing fresh greens and herbs into the supermarket with its tiny vertical farms, which both grow and display the produce.

 Behind a century-old yellow farmhouse on Route 11, an electric water pump bubbles away beneath translucent plastic sheeting on top of a simple metal greenhouse frame.
 The water is home to schools of tilapia, a hardy freshwater fish known as the species that miraculously fed the Biblical multitudes.
+The pumps lift the nutrient-rich water to three rows of troughs where floating plastic trays hold thousands of tiny baby arugulas, kales, cabbages, kohlrabies, red amaranth, cress and spicy mustard that can fetch $30 a pound from fine-dining restaurants in New York City.
+The plants take up the nutrients and help remove the ammonia the fish leave in the water.
+Some water is lost to evaporation, but the setup is mostly self-sufficient.
 Urban Farming in Israel - LivinGreen.
 What is Urban Farming?